Modified Accelerated Cost Recovery System (MACRS)

 1. Accelerated Depreciation: MACRS permits accelerated depreciation, meaning that businesses can take larger deductions in the early years of an asset's life and smaller deductions in later years.
 This approach is beneficial as it helps companies recover costs more quickly, improving cash flow and tax savings in the initial years.

 2. Asset Classifications: Under MACRS, the IRS categorizes assets into various classes, each with a designated useful life.
 This classification determines the recovery period for depreciation.
 Common categories include three-year, five-year, seven-year, and more, depending on the nature of the asset.
-Real estate generaly falls into one of two classes, residential or commercial property, and the IRS assigns a useful life to these assets of 27.5 years and 39 years resepectively.
+Real estate generally falls into one of two classes, residential or commercial property, and the IRS assigns a useful life to these assets of 27.5 years and 39 years respectively.

 3. Two Depreciation Systems: MACRS consists of two systems: the General Depreciation System (GDS) and the Alternative Depreciation System (ADS).
 GDS is the most commonly used system and is ideal for assets that depreciate quickly, while ADS is used in specific cases, such as for certain agricultural properties or assets used less than 50% in a business.